Forecast error growth: A dynamic-stochastic model: A stochastic error growth model

 \subsection{Stochastic model formulation}

 We introduce multiplicative noise into the DK \cite{dalcher_error_1987} model by writing the It\^o stochastic differential equation (SDE)

 with $W$ a standard Wiener process and $\sigma$ a constant.
+Figure~\ref{fig:sample_paths} shows some sample realizations from this SDE for a particular choice of parameter values.

 This error model differs from the Nicolis model in Eq.~\eqref{eq:nicolis} as the latter has no equivalent to the term involving $s$.
 Note that $v_\infty$ no longer corresponds exactly to the saturation value, as it did in the deterministic case.
 In Sec.~\ref{ssec:fpe}, we consider two different definitions of a saturation value in the stochastic context: one is the maximizer of the stationary distribution, and the other is its expectation.

 We chose multiplicative noise rather than additive noise since the former provided a better fit to operational NWP error curves; see Sec.~\ref{sec:NWP} here and the heuristic justifications for multiplicative noise in Nicolis (1992)\cite{nicolis_probabilistic_1992}.
-We will see in Appendix~\ref{sec:proof} that the multiplicative noise leads, almost surely, to positivity of solutions given positive initial conditions.
-This property is important because the forecast error cannot be negative.
+We will see in Appendix~\ref{sec:proof} that multiplicative noise leads, almost surely, to positive solutions given positive initial conditions.
+This property matters because the forecast error cannot be negative.
+A noise term that is a nonlinear function of $v$ could also be tried.